ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Card Rank (Highest to Lowest within a suit):**
     *   **4-Player:** J > 9 > A > 10 > K > Q > 8 > 7
     *   **3-Player:** J > 9 > A > 10 > K > Q
-*   **Objective:** For the bidding team (4p) or the lone bidder (3p) to win tricks whose cumulative card point value is equal to or greater than their final contract bid.
-The opposing players aim to prevent this.
+*   **Round Objective:** For each round of play, the objective for the bidding team (4p) or the lone bidder (3p) is to win tricks whose cumulative card point value is equal to or greater than their final contract bid.
+The opposing players aim to prevent this by capturing valuable point cards in their own tricks.
+Each round is scored independently based on whether this objective is met.
 *   **Trump Suit:** One suit is designated as the "Trump" suit for each round by the final bidder.
-This suit is superior to all other suits ("plain suits").
     *   **Hidden Trump:** The trump suit is chosen secretly by the final bidder and is not announced initially.
+Until the trump suit is revealed, cards of the trump suit are treated exactly the same as any plain suit card with no special superiority.
+    *   **Trump Superiority:** The trump suit becomes superior to all other suits ("plain suits") ONLY AFTER it has been revealed during play.
+Once revealed, any trump card beats any card of a plain suit.
     *   **Folded Trump Indicator:** The final bidder physically places one card of the chosen trump suit face-down, separate from their active hand, to lock in the choice.
 This card is revealed only under specific conditions during play.
 *   **Trick:** A single round of play where each player plays one card.
-    *   **Winning a Trick:** The trick is won by the player who played the highest-ranking trump card.
-If no trump cards were played in the trick, it is won by the player who played the highest-ranking card of the suit that was led.
+    *   **Winning a Trick:** If the trump suit has been revealed, the trick is won by the player who played the highest-ranking trump card.
+If the trump suit has not been revealed or no trump cards were played in the trick, it is won by the player who played the highest-ranking card of the suit that was led.
 *   **Partnerships & Alliances:**
     *   **4-Player:** Two fixed partnerships.
-Partners sit opposite each other and combine their scores.
+Partners sit opposite each other in a square arrangement and combine their scores.
-    *   **3-Player:** Players play individually.
+    *   **3-Player:** Players sit in a triangular arrangement and play individually.
 However, for the duration of the play phase of a round, the two players who did *not* win the final bid form a temporary alliance, playing against the lone Final Declarer.
 Their captured points are combined against the Declarer.
+*   **Round:** A complete cycle of gameplay consisting of dealing, two bidding phases, playing all 8 tricks, and scoring.
+Each round has its own objective and is scored independently.
+A full game consists of multiple rounds.
-*   **Original Starting Bidder:** The player seated immediately to the dealer's right.
+*   **Original Starting Bidder:** The player seated immediately to the dealer's left.
 This position is important for leading the first trick.
 *   **Stakes:** Units of money or points that players exchange after each round based on the outcome.
     *   **4-Player:** Each team starts with an agreed-upon amount of stakes.
 A full game continues until one team loses all their stakes.
     *   **3-Player:** Each player starts with an agreed-upon amount of stakes.
 A full game continues until one player loses all their stakes.

 ## 3. Game Setup

-1.  **Choose Dealer:** Randomly for the first round (e.g., high card draw).
-For subsequent rounds, the Original Starting Bidder from the previous round becomes the next dealer.
+1.  **Choose Dealer:** For the very first round of a game, the dealer is chosen randomly (e.g., by high card draw or any other random method).
+For all subsequent rounds, the Original Starting Bidder from the previous round becomes the next dealer.
 2.  **Select Deck:** Use the 32-card deck for 4 players or the 24-card deck for 3 players.
 3.  **Shuffle:** The dealer shuffles the appropriate deck thoroughly.
-4.  **Seating:** In 4-player mode, partners sit opposite each other.
+4.  **Seating:**
+    *   **4-Player Mode:** Partners sit opposite each other, forming a square arrangement.
+    *   **3-Player Mode:** Players sit in a triangular arrangement, equidistant from each other.
 5.  **Starting Stakes:** Before the first round, agree on a starting amount of money or coins to be used as stakes.
 This is essential as the game continues until one team or player loses all their stakes.
     *   **4-Player:** Each *team* starts with a fixed, shared pool of stakes (e.g., 20 units).
 Stakes are exchanged between the two teams.
     *   **3-Player:** Each *player* starts with their own fixed, individual amount of stakes (e.g., 20 units).
 Stakes are exchanged between the Declarer and each opponent individually.